wacncontent/CustomizeTool/removeCommentMooncakeOutput/articles/hdinsight/hdinsight-hadoop-cluster-scaling.md

 ## Prerequisites

 * Only clusters with HDInsight version 3.1.3 or higher are supported.
-If you are unsure of the version of your cluster, you can check the cluster version from the Azure Management Portal by clicking the HDInsight cluster name or by running the `Get-AzureHDInsightCluster âname <clustername>` command from Azure PowerShell.
+If you are unsure of the version of your cluster, you can check the cluster version from the Azure Management Portal by clicking the HDInsight cluster name or by running the `Get-AzureHDInsightCluster -name <clustername>` command from Azure PowerShell.

 * Azure PowerShell version 0.8.14 or higher is required to perform the operation from Azure PowerShell.
 You can download the latest version of Azure PowerShell from the **Command-line tools** section on the [Azure Downloads](/downloads/) website.
 You can check on the Azure PowerShell version you have installed by using the following command from an Azure PowerShell window: `(get-module Azure).Version`